AER Q1 2026 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics:

-• Basic Lease Rents: $1.682 billion, slightly down from the previous quarter due to aircraft sales and downtime.
+• Basic Lease Rents: $1.682 billion, slightly lower than the previous quarter due to aircraft sales and downtime.

-• Maintenance Revenues: Elevated at $190 million, with a net maintenance contribution of $138 million.
+• Maintenance Revenues: $190 million, contributing to a net maintenance contribution of $138 million.

-• Net Gain on Sale of Assets: $291 million from the sale of 41 owned assets, totaling $1.5 billion in sales revenue.
+• Net Gain on Sale of Assets: $291 million from selling 41 owned assets, totaling $1.5 billion in sales revenue.

 • Liquidity Position: $21 billion in total liquidity, with a leverage ratio of 2.1x net debt to equity.

-• Share Repurchases: $745 million worth of shares repurchased; a new $1 billion share repurchase program announced.
+• Share Repurchases: $745 million spent on buybacks, with a new $1 billion share repurchase program announced.

 2. Strategic Updates and Business Highlights:

-• The company added 110 Airbus A320neo aircraft to its backlog, with deliveries starting in 2028.
+• The company added 110 Airbus A320neo aircraft to its backlog, with deliveries starting in 2028, leveraging its position as a leader in engine leasing.

 3. Forward Guidance and Outlook:

-• Adjusted EPS guidance for the full year 2026 increased to approximately $14.50, excluding additional gains on sale.
+• Full-year adjusted EPS guidance raised to $14.50, excluding additional gains on sale.

 4. Bad News, Challenges, or Points of Concern: